-The site was previously graded, and no further clearing of woodland is proposed.
+The site was previously graded, and no clearing of woodland is proposed with the subject application.
 Green space within the interior of the proposed developed is encouraged and was approved with DSP-16059, which is applicable to the subject site.
 TCC requirements were evaluated and approved with DSP-16059.